-The proposed model focuses on personal income and wealth inequality, and analyzes how the increased complexity of household balance sheet composition and homeownership affects the magnitude and changes in the Gini index of income (equation 89) and wealth (equation 90).
-It is expected that the proposed balance sheet heterogeneity produces more empirically acute long-run polarization of income and wealth than simulated otherwise.
+The proposed model focuses on personal income and wealth inequality, and analyzes how the increased complexity of household balance sheet composition affects the Gini index of income (equation 89) and wealth (equation 90), expecting the proposed balance sheet heterogeneity to produce more acute long-run polarization of income and wealth than simulated otherwise.
 It also examines the impact of household balance sheet complexity on macroeconomic stability, measured by the debt-to-income ratio of the entire economy (equation 91).

 Wealth inequality levels as measured by the Gini index are expected to be higher than for income.
 This is because the inclusion of wealth heterogeneity in the model creates forces which pull the upper class even further away from the rest of the distribution, drowning the middle and working class in debt.
 In this model, these forces are identified with unequal returns to assets accumulated across different household groups and disparities in borrowing conditions and leverage.
-Apart from income transfers through repayments of loans from commercial banks, inequality is influenced by securitization, which transfers wealth of the middle-income group to the upper class through differences in asset ownership and predatory lending practices that relate the demand for loans among the middle class to the amount of profits that can be made by institution investors' (by raising MBS issuance).
+Apart from income transfers through repayments of loans from commercial banks, inequality is influenced by securitization, which transfers wealth of the middle-income group to the upper class through differences in asset ownership.
 Furthermore, inclusion of relative consumption concerns allows for a distinction between different motives for debt accumulation across households and their implications for macroeconomic stability.

 The model is simulated for 100 periods.
 Simulation results of the full model outlined above are compared with four reduced form specifications without features introduced in this baseline model: (1) a pure capitalist class specification, in which rentiers derive income solely from capital ownership and profits and thus receive no wages (an additional reduced specification is run that excludes rentier debt from the pure capitalist scenario); (2) a scenario without relative consumption determining the demand for loans among the middle class; (3) a specification without securitization (restricting the financial sector to include only commercial banks); and (4) a specification without the middle class (which corresponds to the traditional dichotomous division between workers and capitalists and excludes relative consumption effects).
-The latter scenario without the middle class accounts for securitization of loans to the working class instead24.
+The latter scenario without the middle class accounts for securitization of loans to the working class instead22.
 This allows us to gauge the impact of household wealth heterogeneity proposed in this model on personal distribution of income and wealth, and on macroeconomic stability.

-$$GINI = \frac{1}{2N^2\mu} \sum{i,j} |YH_i - YH_j| N_i N_j \qquad \text{where } i,j = w, m, r^{25}$$
+$$GINI = \frac{1}{2N^2\mu} \sum{i,j} |YH_i - YH_j| N_i N_j \qquad \text{where } i,j = w, m, r^{23}$$